-With our extensive network of specialists in a wide range of areas from Greek Art to Jewellery and Watches, Islamic art, Antique furniture, Philhellenic items, Silver, Porcelain, Carpets and Rugs, Books, modern prints; whatever your interest Loudos Auctions are pleased to provide with the expert knowledge and guidance that is needed to assist you.
+With our extensive network of specialists in a wide range of areas from Greek and International Modern & Contemporary art to Jewellery and Watches, Islamic art, Asian art, Antique furniture, Philhellenic items, Silver, Porcelain, Books, modern prints; whatever your interest Loudos Auctions are pleased to provide with the expert knowledge and guidance that is needed to assist you.

 Bidding with Loudos Auctions has never been easier.

 - In person bidding during the Live Auctions: simply register at the registration desk with your ID or passport.

 - Live Online Bidding: Register to bid online while watching the live streaming of the auction with the third party online bidding software that can be found on the auction page in our website.

 - Absentee online bid: The intended maximum bid can be submitted via loudos.gr until the start of the auction.
 Login or register in our website and you are ready to bid!
 The bid has to be received no later than 3 hours prior to the start of the auction.